IbzanHyena/blog.ibzan.co.uk/articles/2023-05-15-thoughts-on-j.md

 ### Documentation

-J documentation is often sufficient or very good &mdash; especially with primitives and core language concepts &mdash; but sometimes lacking.
+J documentation is often sufficient or very good&mdash;especially with primitives and core language concepts&mdash;but sometimes lacking.
 In particular, descriptions of addons are frequently missing or equally terse as the language itself, which doesn&rsquo;t aid readability when looking for a detailed description.
 The lack of an easy way to search the contents of addons makes them hard to adopt.

-A recent example &mdash; I needed to copy a directory to a new location.
+A recent example&mdash;I needed to copy a directory to a new location.
 I expected that this would be a foreign, which is where file copying is.
 Nope.
 I tried implementing my own, but it caused the interpreter to segfault.